 Depending on your type of hearing loss and the kind of hearing aid you need, you might consider purchasing a used hearing aid, get one from a family member, or get one from an organization that distributes donated hearing aids, but it can be a more complicated process than it seems.

-You’ll need to make sure you have your most recent hearing test results available, and that you talk to your doctor before choosing a hand-me-down hearing aid.
+You’ll need to make sure you have your most recent hearing test results available, and that you talk to your specialist before choosing a hand-me-down hearing aid.

 Adjusting Various Types of Hearing Aids

 Some hearing aids fit inside your ear canal, while others are worn behind the ear.
 The adjustments that are made to hand-me-down hearing aids so you can use them depends on the type.
 Hearing aids that fit inside the ear have an outer case that was made specifically for the wearer’s ear.
 If you get a used hearing aid of this type, you’ll have to have the case changed to fit yours.
 Otherwise, it might fall out or give you extreme discomfort.
 Have a hearing specialist make a mold of your ear.
 They can then send that along with the hearing aid to the manufacturer so it can be re-cased to fit you.
 Once you get it back, you will need it to be reprogrammed to fit the results of your hearing test.

 Hand-me-down hearing aids that fit behind the ear are a little easier to refit to your needs.
 The cases on these hearing aids don’t need to be replaced since they aren’t shaped to your ear.
 However, you will need a new outer earmold so that it fits properly over your ear.
 Your doctor can take the earmold impression and reprogram the used hearing aid so that it is specific to your needs.